Uninvited Guests: Common UK Weeds

 Controlling the buttercup

 Digging out by the roots, regular mowing and improving drainage can help control this weed.
-But if buttercups have already gotten out of control, you can use our 3 IN 1 Lawn Rescue will get rid of it and get your emerald green lawn back!
+But if buttercups have already gotten out of control, you can use our 3 IN 1 Lawn Rescue to get rid of it and get your emerald green lawn back!

 Horsetail